thingdom/node-neo4j/API_v2.md

 ### Constraints

-The only constraint type implemented by Neo4j today is the uniqueness constraint, so this API defaults to that.
+The only constraint type implemented by Neo4j today is the uniqueness constraint, so this API assumes that.
-The design aims to be generic in order to support future constraint types, but it's still possible that the API may have to break when that happens.
+Because of that, it's possible that this API may have to break whenever new constraint types are added (whatever they may be).

 ```js
 function cbOne(err, constraint) {}